MatteoRomiti/matteoromiti.github.io/_posts/2017-11-16-The-Dash-Pro.md

 ## My Personal Opinion

 As Apple is showing with the AirPods, I think this kind of technology and products will replace a lot of headphones.
-Despite the problems I had so far, I'm quite satisfied as I think they can be solved, either by me or by Bragi.
+Despite the problems I had so far, I'm quite satisfied as I think they can be solved, either by me or by Bragi. <br />

+In the end, I think the trade-off here is between money and quality.